TEAM MEMBERS

 People Who Make the Lab

-Renu Dhanasekaran, MD
+Renu Dhanasekaran, MD PhD

 I am a physician scientist, the Pricipal Investigator (PI) of our lab.
 I completed my medical school training in India before moving to the US.
 I pursued my Internal Medicine residency at the University of Florida, Gainesville followed by Gastroenterology fellowship at Mayo Clinic, Rochester and Transplant Hepatology fellowship at Stanford University.
+I completed my PhD training in Cancer Biology from Stanford University.

 The focal point of my research career has been the study of hepatocellular carcinoma (HCC).
-I believe in taking a strong translational approach to study cancer biology using a bench-to-bedside multipronged approach.
+I believe in taking a strong translational approach to study cancer biology using a bench-to-bedside approach.
 We actively employ mouse models of liver cancer, patient derived xenografts and genomic data from human HCC to study the role of tumor immune microenvironment and decode the heterogeneity of HCC.

 I love mentoring students.
 I have formally and informally mentored several students, residents and research fellows over the past few years.
 Watching my mentees succeed and move on to pursue their dreams is one of the greatest sources of joy for me, and I look forward to continuing to mentor more students and trainees in the coming years.